Hunt for Wolverine: Claws of a Killer

-One week ago in Maybelle, Arizona, Wolverine kills the two men and informs Soteira Killteam Nine that the Maybelle Emitter installation is complete.
-Wolverine presses a button on a strange device causing the green orb to glow brightly throughout the entire building.
-Meanwhile, in Chester's Bar in Manhattan, Daken is seen with Sabretooth and Lady Deathstrike.
 Daken learns from Lady Deathstrike about what the Reavers have informed her as Sabretooth states the rumors that Wolverine may be alive.
-Four days ago in Maybelle, the Soteira Killteam Nine investigates the dead population.
-When the three arrive in Maybelle, Daken finds members of Soteira Killteam Nine there but is attacked and bitten by the zombies of the civilians and find that he is not healing fast.
+Four days prior in Maybelle, the Soteira Killteam Nine investigates the dead population.
+When the three arrive in Maybelle, Daken finds members of Soteira Killteam Nine there but is attacked and bitten by Maybelle's residents, who have been revived as zombies.

-Soteira Killteam Nine guns down the zombies swarming over Daken and take him into custody.
-Sabretooth and Lady Deathstrike continue searching Maybelle for Wolverine when they are attacked by a family of zombies.
-As Daken regains consciousness, he hears Soitera Killteam Nine reporting that they have the son of Wolverine in their clutches.
-Sabretooth and Deathstrike of them take refuge in a garage, while Daken continues to fight the Killteam, evading their firepower and jumps out the window.

-Daken reunites with Sabretooth and Lady Deathstrike who were taking refuge in the building.
-He informs them about what he knows about Soteira and suspects that the green glowing device is the cause of the zombie outbreak.
+As Daken regains consciousness, he hears Soitera Killteam Nine reporting that they have taken him captive.
+Sabretooth and Deathstrike take refuge in a garage, while Daken flees from the Killteam.
+Daken reunites with Sabretooth and Lady Deathstrike and suspects that a green glowing device previously activated by Wolverine is the cause of the zombie outbreak.
 While fighting past the zombies and the soldiers, Lady Deathstrike discovers that one of the soldiers is her late father Lord Dark Wind who stabs her in the left shoulder.
-As Daken defends Lady Deathstrike from Lord Dark Wind, Sabretooth identifies the other soldier as his late son Graydon Creed.
-Daken is then impaled through the heart by Lord Dark Wind, and Sabretooth carries him away from the attackers.
-As Sabretooth engages his son, Graydon states that there is 10 minutes left before the clean sweep.
+Daken is impaled through the heart by Lord Dark Wind, killing him.
+Lady Deathstrike and Sabretooth arrive at the building where the device is and destroy it.
+The next day, a Soteira group finds Daken's body and claims it.